moby/moby/docs/reference/commandline/service_create.md

 ### Set service mode

-Is this a replicated service or a global service.
+You can set the service mode to "replicated" (default) or to "global".
 A replicated  service runs  as many tasks as specified, while a global service runs on each  active node in the swarm.

 The following command creates a "global" service: